nova-framework/docs/the-basics/controllers.md

 The construct method is called automatically when the controller is instantiated once called the controller can then call any property or method in the parent controller that is set as public or protected.

-**The following properties are available to the controller**
+**The following property becomes available to the controller**

-- $view / object to use view methods (this can be used instead of Core\View::)
 - $language / used to call the language object, useful when using language files

-**Both models and helpers can be used in a constructor and added to a property then becoming available to all methods.
-The model or helper will need to use its namespace while being called**
+Both models and helpers can be used in a constructor and added to a property then becoming available to all methods.
+The model or helper will need to use its namespace while being called

 ````
 <?php
-namespace Controllers;
+namespace App\Controllers;

 use Core\View;
 use Core\Controller;